Style Tutorials, Tricks, and Top Picks

 Before you begin braiding it is important to start with clean, dry, and detangled hair.
 Combing all of the tangles out of your hair will make sure your strands are less likely to knot up while being braided.
 After detangling your hair, it is time to part your hair into your desired design.
 Because cornrows are such a basic style, the versatility comes in how and where you place the braids on your hair.

 If you want to cornrow your hair straight back, simply part your hair in rows of your desired thickness.
 If you’re going for a more intricate design, map out where you’ll part your design before you begin to braid.
-Lastly, you want to ensure your hair is properly moisturized before you braid it.
+Lastly, you want to ensure your natural hair is properly conditioned before you braid it.
 We recommend spritzing your strands with a moisturizing product like Mizani’s 25 Miracle Milk Leave-In.

 Work with one section at a time to craft your braid.
 Start near your hairline and separate the section into three small segments.
 To begin forming your cornrow start with the classic braid technique, pass the right strand under the middle strand before passing the left strand under the middle strand.
 It is important to pass the strands under the middle section—this is what separates a cornrow from a French braid.